 For another super simple and satisfying recipe, try Instant Pot Chicken and Potatoes.

 What’s the difference between Dumpling Soup, Wonton Soup, and Potsticker Soup?

 There is really no difference, just personal preference.

 You can make your own dumplings, potstickers, or wontons.
 In fact, I have an amazing authentic Chinese dumplings recipe here.

 But, it is much easier and faster to buy them frozen to speed up the process.
 Woot Woot!

 There are so many frozen dumpling varieties available, and the ones I’ve tried are really quite good.
 Frozen dumplings make this easy Asian soup recipe so much easier.

 What is Bone Broth?

 Bone broth is made when animal bones and vegetables are simmered in water for hours, on the stove, in a crockpot, or in an instant pot.

-The meaty bones and connective tissues leave behind a rich, savory liquid that is chock full of goodness, including collagen, minerals; like calcium, zinc, and magnesium and amino acids.
+The meaty bones and connective tissues leave behind a rich, savory liquid that is chock full of goodness, including collagen and minerals; like calcium, zinc, magnesium, and amino acids.*